Ask the Teachers

 Cancellation terms will be displayed at the bottom of your invoice.
 To summarise:

-- For private events such as a birthday party, you will get a full refund of payment received, as long as you give us 4 weeks notice prior to the booking date.
-For 1 to 4 weeks notice you will get a partial refund of all but £50 of the fee.
-If you give us less that 1 week of notice you will not receive a refund.
+For private events such as a birthday party, you will get a full refund of all payment received, as long as you give us 4 weeks notice prior to the encounter date.
+If you cancel with 1 to 4 weeks notice you will get a partial refund of all but £50 of the fee.
+If you give us less that 1 week of notice that you wish to cancel the encounter, you will not receive a refund, however you can reschedule the encounter for another date within 1 year of the original encounter date at no extra charge.

 What if The Creature Teachers cancel the appearance?